 Special Equipment Needs

-Given that this is an online major, students must have access to a computer with consistent internet access.
-Technical recommendations are as follows:
+Students must have access to a computer with consistent Internet access.
+Technical requirements are as follows:

 Remediation Strategies